ricardoherediaj/data-driven-scouting-project/README.md

 ## Roadmap

-There are some improvements in the mid-long term that aims to enhance the project's scalability, making it adaptable to other teams, leagues, and players.
-These are:
+There are some improvements in the mid-long term that aims to enhance the project's scalability:

-- Solve the scraping issue.
+- Focus on players from the Championship while solving scraping issue.
-- Create an automated pipeline to obtain events data from WhoScored and create relevant plots for the players such as heat maps, pass maps and shooting maps.
+- Create an automated pipeline to obtain events data from WhoScored and create relevant plots for the shortlisted players such as heat maps, pass maps and shooting maps.
-- Build automated reports using these plots and the radar charts, adding a brief description of the scouted player in order to build a professional report.
+- Build automated reports using these plots and the radar charts, adding a brief description of the scouted player.

 ## Contact